johnroach/cookiecutter-flask-swagger-uwsgi/README.md

 Included:

- - minimal production-ready Flask application: root package, sample static resource, sample template and an index view, as per [Larger Applications](http://flask.pocoo.org/docs/0.12/patterns/packages/)
+ - production-ready Flask application: root package, sample static resource, sample template and an index view, as per [Larger Applications](http://flask.pocoo.org/docs/0.12/patterns/packages/)

+ - Docker file with uwsgi setup

  - setuptools configuration to package and release the application, as well as to develop locally, as per [Deploying with Setuptools](http://flask.pocoo.org/docs/0.12/patterns/distribute/)